How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Governing Agency Montana District Courts

 Montana usury law is governed by Montana District Courts.
 The maximum allowable interest rate is 15% (15% or 6% above NY prime rate).
-Penalties for exceeding the usury limit include: Excess interest forfeited.
-The statute of limitations for enforcing a promissory note in Montana is 8 years.
+Penalties for exceeding the usury limit include: Forfeiture of double the interest; twice the interest paid may be recovered within two years (MCA 31-1-108).
+The statute of limitations for enforcing a promissory note in Montana is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Montana law and include all required provisions.

 Frequently Asked Questions